cliffordlab/cliffordlab.github.io/ethics.md

 with you first.
 I don’t expect to have to pre-approve every communication I have with colleagues.

-## <a name="expectations"></a> Working expectations
+## <a name="expectations"></a> Work environment/expectations

-A DPhil / PhD is rather like working in a startup, or an apprenticeship.
+Graduate study is rather like working in a startup, or an apprenticeship.
 You will do a bit of everything from data collection, to fixing computers and entertaining visitors.
 Clearly a large part of your time will be spent coding and writing up reports.
 As your supervisor I will try to meet with you for an hour every other week - sometimes more, sometimes less.
-I’ll respond to emails almost daily and I’ll expect you to do the same, except during holidays.
-You can take your holidays when you like, but let me know in advance if possible, just in case there’s an important funder turning up.
+You'll see me in group meetings much more often, except when I'm traveling, or I'm on holiday.
+I’ll respond to emails almost daily and I’ll expect you to do the same, except during holidays and weekends.
+I often miss emails (extreme inbox overload) so don't be afraid to email me a few times to remind me.
+Generally I'm really flexible about vacation time and I want you to take your holidays when you like or when you most need them ... your mental (and physical) health is the most important part of your development, and if you don't take breaks you will burn out.

+Please let me know when you plan to leave well in advance, just in case there’s an important visitor turning up or we have critical deadlines.
+Make sure your shared calendar clearly indicates you are out of office .. please don't expect me to remember when you said you would be away.

-As far as academic freedom goes, your independence is extremely important, and you must plot your own course (to a large extent) through your degree.
+As far as academic freedom goes, your independence is extremely important, and you must plot your own course (to a large extent) through your research.
 However, your freedom cannot be unlimited for three main
 reasons:

 1. Your funders usually have some restrictions, such as a particular focus area, an internship with a company, etc.
 2. You don’t work alone.
-You will be working in a group, and so you have to consider the needs of others, making sure your research doesn’t overlap too heavily.
+You will be working in a group, and so you have to consider the needs of others, making sure your research dovetails, and doesn’t overlap too heavily.
-3. As you are putting your career in my hands, I am also putting my academic reputation in your hands, In that sense, it’s a 50:50 relationship.
-If I am giving my time, then I will from time to time (but certainly not always) veto certain paths in your research which I am pretty sure will be fruitless.
+3. As you are putting your career in my hands, I am also putting my academic reputation in your hands.
+In that sense, it’s an equal partnership.
+If I am giving my time, then I will occasionally (but certainly not always) veto certain paths in your research which I am pretty sure will be fruitless.
 That’s my responsibility after all.
+I won't always be right, but I'm likely to be right more often than I'm wrong.
+Ultimately, the buck stops with me, and I have to justify our choices to the funding entities, so it's my duty and perogative to make these calls.

 ## <a name="attendance"></a> Attendance

-I don’t have core hours, but I expect you to be in the office on average 40 hours a week (or whatever your contract/agreement states) Monday through Friday.
+In general I expect you to be in the office at least 25 hours a week (or whatever your contract/agreement states) Monday through Friday.
+I'm open to occasional remote work, but we need to discuss it and make sure it fits with the other team members.
+Optimizing interactions is impoartant.

-Try to be around 10am-3pm at least every day.
-It’s important you communicate with the group for most of the day, are able to share knowledge and absorb it to move quickly as a team.
+Try to be around 10am-3pm at least 3-4 days a week (although your visa or contract may require more than this).
+It’s important you communicate with the group for most of the working week, and you are able to share knowledge and absorb it to move quickly as a team.
 Research groups work as a cascade of knowledge down the gradient of age (and often up).
 The lifeblood of research is mentorship, and you will absorb lots in the